sidpalas/devops-directive-kubernetes-course/04-built-in-resource-types/README.md

 ## Resource Types

+🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course)

 - **Namespace**: Provides a way to divide cluster resources between multiple users.
 - **Pod**: The smallest and simplest Kubernetes object.
 Represents a set of running containers on your cluster.
 - **ReplicaSet**: Ensures that a specified number of pod replicas are running at any given time.